Samsung Galaxy Tab S8: Display

 The Tab S8 is equipped with a TFT LCD display with an 11-inch 2560 x 1600 resolution, with a screen ratio of 16:10.
 The scanning rate can be adjusted from 48 Hz to 120 Hz.

 The Tab S8+ features a super AMOLED display with a resolution of 2800 x 1752 in 12.4 inches, with a screen ratio of 16:10.
 The scanning rate can be adjusted from 48 Hz to 120 Hz.

 The Tab S8 Ultra is equipped with a super AMOLED display with a resolution of 2960 x 1848 measuring 14.6 inches, with a screen ratio of 16:10.
 The scanning rate can be adjusted from 48 Hz to 120 Hz.

 Software

-The operating system is Android 12 with One UI 4.1.
+The tablets were released with Android 12 and One UI 4.1.
+Samsung has promised 4 Android OS upgrades and 5 years of security updates to the Galaxy Tab S8 series (meaning support may end in 2027).

+The first commercial OS upgrade, One UI 5.0, was released on November 14, 2022.
+On May 10, 2024, the One UI 6.1 update was released in more than 29 European and Middle East countries.
+On April 28, 2025, Samsung began rolling out the One UI 7 update to all devices, which included a completely revamped setup UI backported from the Galaxy S25 series.
+In addition, also integrated Galaxy AI across supported devices.
+On October 16, 2025, Samsung released the One UI 8 update based on Android 16, making it the last major OS update for the series.

 Regions

 Starting with the Galaxy Tab S8 series, the CSC codes are consolidated together.
 This means that Samsung will speed up the firmware update process for these devices in more regions.
 Fewer Country Specific Codes (CSCs) means that official Samsung software updates will reach local markets faster.

 Some countries on this list may be shown separately during the initial setup process.